 As the daughter of a retired Detroit public school teacher, I am a fierce advocate for Michigan’s public education system.
 I am very troubled by the directives coming out of Betsy DeVos’ Department of Education.
-From pre-K to higher education, we need a member of Congress who will fight back against the Trump-DeVos education agenda and advocate for Michigan’s educators, students, and families.
+From pre-K to higher education, I will always advocate for Michigan’s educators, students, and families.

 At the K-12 level, the federal government’s role is to provide support to state education agencies and local school districts to ensure that students of all abilities and needs have access to an educational environment that allows them to succeed.
 The federal government has a legal obligation to ensure equal access to education through Title 1 and other essential programs like IDEA.
-Unfortunately, the level of support provided is frequently far below the level needed to actually ensure equality, and I have worked hard to fulfill Congress’ promise to fully fund these programs and help close the achievement gap.
+Unfortunately, the level of support provided is frequently far below the level needed to ensure equality, and I have worked hard to fulfill Congress’ promise to fully fund these programs and help close the achievement gap.

 For students who choose to attend 4-year universities, the cost of higher education is out of control.
-Over 44 million Americans owe a combined $1.4 trillion in student debt.
-That is more than than two and a half times what they owed just a decade ago.
-The average student in Michigan graduates with over $30,000 in student loan debt.
+Over 45 million Americans owe a combined $1.6 trillion in student debt.
+That is more than two and a half times what they owed just a decade ago.
+The average student in Michigan graduates with over $31,000 in student loan debt.
 This burden of debt is unacceptable, and the hefty price tag of higher education makes college seem out of reach for too many Michiganders.
 We must also address predatory lending and some for-profit colleges who subject student borrowers to extreme costs without a return on a certified degree.
 Many of these students have been defrauded and they deserve relief.
 That is why I have championed legislation to protect student borrowers and allow them to more easily repay their loans.

 In Congress, I will fight for every Michigan student — whether they are 3 or 73.
-Education holds the key to opportunity, and we must make sure every individual has the means to pull themselves up by their bootstraps by pursuing an educational track that will allow them to achieve the American Dream.
+Education holds the key to opportunity, and we must make sure every individual has an equal access to opportunity by pursuing an educational track that will allow them to achieve the American Dream.